Tax Firm Data Analysis

 Overview

-• The data is from roughly 10 days before the 4/15 deadline.
-There are 873 open tax projects, totaling ~4,600 hours to prepare.
+- The data is from roughly 10 days before the 4/15 deadline.
+There are 873 open tax projects, totalling ~4,600 hours to prepare.

 Constraints